Updated May 2, 2017 . AmFam Team

 The short answer is no, most of the time.
 The beneficiaries will usually receive the death benefit tax-free.

 Your life insurance benefit will be paid when you — or whomever the insured is — pass away and the beneficiary files a death claim.
 The beneficiary will need to submit proof of death, usually a death certificate, and the insurance company will review the claim.

 Beneficiaries are usually paid with a lump sum, meaning they’ll receive the entire death benefit in one payment, or they have the option to be paid in installments that can be set up a variety of ways.

 Getting life insurance is one of the best decisions you’ll ever make.
-It’s a smart, affordable way to make sure those you love have the financial protection they need.
-Your American Family Life Insurance agent can help answer any questions you have regarding your life insurance coverage — connect with them to ensure you’re protecting what matters most.
+It’s a smart way to help make sure those you love have the financial protection they need.
+Your American Family Life Insurance agent (Opens in a new tab) can help answer any questions you have regarding your life insurance coverage — connect with them to ensure you’re protecting what matters most.